-Company Develops DNA Test So You Can Find The Perfect Strain
+Company Developing DNA Test to Find The Perfect Strain

 Science is working out how to match your condition with your genetics, to find the perfect strain.